gdbooks/LegacyOpenGL/Chapter8/optimization.md

 #Pinning

 The following section is copied from [This](http://www.opentk.com/doc/graphics/geometry/vertex-arrays) article, which explains how vertex arrays should be used.
+[This](http://www.opentk.com/doc/chapter/2/opengl/geometry/drawing) page also provides some very usable information on rendering in OpenTK.

 Vertex Arrays use client storage, because they are stored in system memory (not video memory).
 Since .Net is a Garbage Collected environment, the arrays must remain pinned until the GL.DrawArrays() or GL.DrawElements() call is complete.